 Memory: at least 32 Mo RAM (512 Mo recommended)

 Screen Resolution: at least 800x600px (1024x768px recommended)

-Video Subsystem: at least 4 Mo RAM and 2D acceleration
+Video Subsystem: at least 4 Mo VRAM and 2D acceleration

-Important Note: This program may be used freely, without restrictions, apart from modifying, disassembling or reverse engineering the compiled files in the package.
-The compiled content includes executable files, help documentation, embedded graphical content, and so on.
+Important Note: This program may be used freely, without restrictions, apart from modifying, disassembling or reverse engineering the compiled source code or the files within the package.
+The compiled content includes executable files and modules, help documentation, embedded graphical content, and so on.
 Any reproduction or illegal copy of this content, may result in severe civil and criminal penalties.
 This program is closed source.

 Tip: This message appears just once at the first run of the program.
-It reminds you about the severe consequences on the file system and directory hierarchy, if DisCleaner is used improperly.
+It reminds you about the severe consequences on the file system and directory hierarchy, if this program is used improperly.